 EXAMPLE: If you went to school in China and now attend a U.S. high school, you need to report your Chinese school courses and grades (e.g. 1-100 grading scale) exactly as they appear on your original Chinese transcript issued by your Chinese school.
 Report your course names in English; however, you should not report your grades in the A-F grading scale if they appear on your U.S. high school transcripts.

 English proficiency test scores (Required)

 The University of Minnesota accepts results from TOEFL iBT, IELTS Academic, PTE Academic, and CAE C1 Advanced.
 Due to COVID-19, additional English proficiency measures are accepted for Spring 2022 and Fall 2022 admissions.
-To learn how to meet the University of Minnesota's English proficiency requirements, visit our English Proficiency Information for International Students page.
+To learn how to meet the University of Minnesota's English proficiency requirements, visit our English Proficiency Information page.

 Students should report their highest Total or Overall scores as well as Listening, Reading, Speaking and Writing subscores from one test date using the Self-Reported Academic Record form.
 Do not "superscore" your tests.
 The University of Minnesota Twin Cities does not consider MyBest Scores: Sum of Highest Section Scores of the TOEFL iBT Score Report to meet the minimum total score requirement for admission.

 If you send your official test scores to the University of Minnesota from the testing agency, we will use your official scores in our review of your application.

 ACT and/or SAT scores (Not Required)